scala/docs.scala-lang/_overviews/scala3-book/taste-functions.md

 Passing lambdas to higher-order functions on collections classes (like `List`) is a part of the Scala experience, something you’ll do every day.

+## Immutable collections

-It’s important to know that these functions don’t mutate the collection they’re called on; instead, they return a new collection with the updated data.
+When you work with immutable collections like `List`, `Vector`, and the immutable `Map` and `Set` classes, it’s important to know that these functions don’t mutate the collection they’re called on; instead, they return a new collection with the updated data.
 As a result, it’s also common to chain them together in a “fluent” style to solve problems.

-This example shows how to filter a collection twice, and then multiply each element in the remaining collection:
+For instance, this example shows how to filter a collection twice, and then multiply each element in the remaining collection:

 ```scala
 // a sample list